 Proposals to balance the state budget by shifting costs to cities and towns don’t sit well with Connecticut voters.
 The coalition of education organizations and groups representing cities and towns is urging legislators to reject these proposals.

 Tell your legislators to oppose any plans that will shift the cost of teacher retirement contributions from the state to cities and towns.
 A cost shift will lead to higher local property taxes and cuts to much-needed services in our communities.

 Read the coalition’s open letter to legislators.

-Speaking out at a town hall press conference in West Hartford, a statewide coalition of eight diverse associations, including CEA, called on legislators to avoid shifting the state’s financial obligations onto cities and towns.
+Speaking out at a town hall press conference in West Hartford—which faces historic property tax hikes to cover a major shortfall in state funding—a statewide coalition of eight diverse associations, including CEA, called on legislators to avoid shifting the state’s financial obligations onto cities and towns.

 Legislators have begun to seriously consider numerous proposals, including the governor’s, to burden local cities and towns with the state obligation to fund teacher pensions.

 Municipalities only have one way to raise revenue, so this cost shift would force towns to either raise local property taxes and/or cut local public education funding—leading to larger class sizes, loss of teaching positions, and fewer vital resources for students.
 Read more

 Last week, in the midst of a hearing on Neil Gorsuch’s nomination to the U.S. Supreme Court, the justices on that very court issued a unanimous decision that rejected one of Judge Gorsuch’s rulings against students with disabilities, and repudiated his reasoning in the case.